 - Obesity or considerable weight gain

 - Sleep apnea runs in the family

 - Structural issues in the airway, mouth, or throat

 How is Sleep Apnea Identified?

-Sleep apnea can be diagnosed by undertaking a study of your sleep.
+Sleep apnea can be diagnosed by undertaking a study of your sleep by a sleep specialist or doctor.
 These tests will assess your breathing, blood oxygen, brain activity, and other factors while you sleep to find the causes and severity of your condition.
 If your sleep apnea diagnosis is confirmed, we can recommend a further course of treatment.

 What Are the Treatments for Sleep Apnea?